 For the general student, recommended opening courses in Philosophy are as follows.
 I. The sequence, Religion 111, Philosophy 112, available especially for freshmen.
 II.
-For students first electing a Philosophy course at the sophomore level or higher, Philosophy 211, followed by 214.
+For students first electing a Philosophy course at the sophomore level or higher, Philosophy 211, 212.
 III.
-For students interested in the historical development and the greatest figures of Western Philosophy, Philosophy 311 and 332.
+For upper-class students interested in the historical development and greatest figures of Western Philosophy, Philosophy 331 and 332.